The Asset Management Review: Saudi Arabia

 Investment in sukuk is allowed provided they are equivalent to bonds and the percentage allocation in them does not conflict with those outlined in the table above.
 The maximum limit of allocating sukuk that are issued by local companies in which the government has a significant ownership is 20 per cent, and the solvency margin is equivalent to the government's participation in the capital.

-There are two large governmental institutions in Saudi Arabia focused on pensions and payments of employee benefits: the Public Pension Agency (PPA) and the General Organisation for Social Insurance (GOSI).
+There are two large government institutions in Saudi Arabia focused on pensions and payments of employee benefits: the Public Pension Agency (PPA) and the General Organisation for Social Insurance (GOSI).
+It has been recently announced that both bodies will be merging into a single pension agency.
 Additionally, Saudi Aramco Investment Management Company (SAIMCO), which invests the capital for the Saudi Aramco pension and retirement plans, is a big player.
 Otherwise, private pension plans are not particularly active players in asset management in Saudi Arabia.

 Government employees in Saudi Arabia are entitled to pensions of up to 80 per cent of their final salary.
 The PPA, which is a division of the Saudi Arabian Ministry of Finance, manages all retirement programmes for civil and military pensioners.